 3. Create a “Kudos” channel or thread

-Employee recognition is a major driver of engagement and satisfaction.
+Employee recognition is a major driver of employee morale and engagement.
 According to one in five employees, feeling underappreciated for their contributions hinders their engagement.

-To help employees feel recognized, create a Slack channel where anyone from the company can highlight a colleague’s accomplishments and celebrate their hard work (but also birthdays and anniversaries) in front of the entire team.
+To help employees feel recognized, create a Slack channel where anyone from the company can highlight and celebrate a colleague’s accomplishments and work anniversaries in front of the entire team.

 If you don’t use Slack—or any internal messaging platform—you can apply this virtual employee engagement idea to your internal email.
-Start an email thread where remote employees can hit the “reply all” button and add their virtual kudos to the thread.
+Start a company-wide email thread where remote employees can hit the “reply all” button and add their virtual kudos to the thread.

 4. Bring in wellness incentives and challenges